infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 }
 ```

-The final step is to go back to Custom Fields in WP Admin and delete your field group from there, to prevent registering the fields twice.
+The final step is to go back to the Custom Fields in WP Admin and either delete or deactivate your field group from there, to prevent registering the fields twice.
 After adding field definitions in PHP and removing them in WP Admin, your field should be visible when editing Posts.

 ## Using get_field()